comp324project/website/README.md

 See notes below for update messages.

+#### 📍 Garrett, 02-24
+- updated signup page. should traverse to master-resume on signup and respective pages for login and recover account.
+- created style sheet for signup, but I called it login-style so I might need to fix that

 #### 📍 Adrian, 02-24
 - MongoDB Atlas Cluster "Applique" is created.
 You can access through bookmarks & login is the same email/pw.
 - Historical data cleaned to CS-specific jobs.